-- injecting in secret, or not wanting to inject
+- injecting in secret or not wanting to inject

-- not going to diabetes appointments
+- missing diabetes appointments

 - feeling depressed or anxious

-- for women, irregular or stopped periods, or a delay in periods starting
+- for women — irregular or stopped periods, or a delay in periods starting

 - changes in appetite

-You’re likely to be worried about bringing up the subject.
-You don’t want to make anything worse, and you don’t want to say the wrong thing.
-You might feel angry or disappointed with your friend or family member because you can see the danger they’re putting themselves in, or despairing that you can’t help them.
+You’re probably worried about bringing the subject up because you don’t want to make anything worse or say the wrong thing.
+You might feel angry or disappointed because you can see the danger they’re putting themselves in.
+Or you may despair because you think you can’t help them.

 It’s completely natural to want to ignore it and hope it will go away.
-But diabulimia is really serious, and can make someone very sick very quickly, people have even died of it.
+But diabulimia is really serious, and can make someone very sick very quickly — people have even died of it.
 So it’s best to bring it up if you’re worried.

-- prepare what you’re going to say and when
+- prepare what you’re going to say

 - find a time when you’re not cross or upset with them, and you know you’re not going to be interrupted

 Try not to feel like you’ve failed if they deny there’s a problem, or upset if they get angry with you.
 It might be because they’re ashamed of what they’re doing or want it to stay secret.
 But at least you’ve opened the door.
-It might well spark something with them — if not now, sometime in the future.
+It might spark something in them — if not now, sometime in the future.
 And you’ve showed you care about them.

 They might be relieved that you’ve noticed — they might desperately want help but not know how to ask for it.